T

 Exercise

 Before adding a Tamaskan to your family, you must understand that this breed descends from the Husky, Alaskan Malamute, and Samoyed.
 Humans have used those breeds as sled dogs for hundreds of years.
-Their other ancestor, the German Shepherd Dog, is a world-renowned police, military and service dog.
+Their other ancestor, the German Shepherd Dog, is a world-renowned police, military, and service dog.

 In other words, you should expect that your Tamaskan will need a long walk or jog each day to remain happy and healthy.
-Other outdoor activities, such as obstacle courses and frisbee tosses can be a great way for you and your pup to bond while also burning off some excess energy.
-Most vets recommend that his breed get up to 90 minutes of physical activity and mental stimulation per day.
+Other outdoor activities, such as obstacle courses and frisbee tosses, can be a great way for you and your pup to bond while also burning off some excess energy.
+Most vets recommend that this breed get up to 90 minutes of physical activity and mental stimulation per day.

 Puppies